-- 1. Deed restriction or conservation easement acquisition (off-site), and/or acquisition in fee title by a land conservation organization (off-site); - 2.
-In-lieu fee payment; - 3.
+1. DeedOff-site deed restriction or conservation easement acquisition (off-site), and/or acquisition in fee title by a land conservation organization (for purposes of off-site); oak woodland conservation;

+- 2. In-lieu fee payment; - 3.
 Replacement planting on-site within an area subject to a deed restriction or conservation easement; - 4.
 Replacement planting off-site within an area subject to a conservation easement; or - 5.
 A combination of numbers 1 through 4 above.